Z-ls/SE-2022-EzWh/DesignDocument.md

 | :-------------------------------------------------------------------: |
 |                      Internal order IO accepted                       |

+#### Use case 5, UC5 - Stock all SKU items of a RO - Scenario 5-3-1
 | ![](images/Sequence%20Diagram%205.3.1.jpg) |
 | :----------------------------------------: |
 |        Stock all SKU items of a RO         |